jstrick561/HW2/raspberry_pi.rst

 ************

 The sound of the motors burst the quiet room.
 The wheels begin spinning and off goes our Zumo Robot.
 It's alive!!
 Our first attempt at creating a use for the Raspberry Pi is a success.
 Many hours of hard work by **Alan Mangold**, **Robert Reza** and **Jerry Strickland** of team ``Alpha`` has come to fruition.

+Contemplating what we could do with a Raspberry Pi left us baffled, we did not want to just make it run a program (anyone can do that).
+We wanted it to move, speak, and have fun.
+So we started looking on Google for projects that did just that.
+We searched and searched and found robots.
+We examined several and decided that with the time constraints (and money constraints) we would create a Zumo Robot, but that was not enough, we had to go farther.
+So we added a range finder

 Board History